jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

     }
 ```

-Check if the `app.js` and `angular modules` can be found and that the link in the `index.html` is ok.
+Check if the `app.js` and `angular modules` can be found and that the links in the `index.html` are ok.
 Preview the `Angular HTML app` in the browser to check if it works correctly.

 ## EXP player SDK
-The `Angular HTML app` has a `controller` that has scope variables.
+The `Angular HTML app` uses a `controller` that has scope variables to `bind data` to the HTML file.
 At the moment the `scope variables` in the `Angular HTML app` contains dummy data.
 Goal is to `populate` these scope variables with data from our `SCALA Facebook FEED` receiving from `EXP`.

 ### Manifest File
-In order to give the user control over options in the `angular HTML App` we can add a `manifest.json` file in the root of the app.
+Before start implementing the data in the `angular HTML App`, a configuration file can be added using a `manifest.json`.
-This way a `FEED` source can be easily selected and maybe the `interval` on checking for new data.
+This configuration file is placed in the root of the project.
+In principle we are creating a App Template from the `angular HTML App` this way, allowing a `EXP user` to select a `FEED` or set a interval duration.

 - Create a file called manifest.json in the root of the `Angular HTML App` and add this code: